huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 # The NOTIFY service

-This appendix discusses why it is considered acceptable to send NOTIFY in 0-RTT data.
+This appendix discusses why it is considered acceptable to send NOTIFY (see {{?RFC1996}}) in 0-RTT data.

-Section {{session-resumption-and-0-rtt}} says "The 0-RTT mechanism SHOULD NOT be used to send DNS requests that are not "replayable" transactions".
+{{session-resumption-and-0-rtt}} says "The 0-RTT mechanism SHOULD NOT be used to send DNS requests that are not "replayable" transactions".
 This specification supports sending a NOTIFY in 0-RTT data because although a NOTIFY technically changes the state of the receiving server, the